bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_handling-the-word.md

 > "The Jesus that men want to see is not the Jesus they really need to see." &mdash;G. Campbell Morgan

-> Malachi 2:1-2,7&mdash; ...priests, this commandment is for you.
-2 If ye will not hear, and if ye will not lay it to heart, to give glory unto my name, saith the LORD of hosts, I will even send a curse upon you, ...  v.7  For the priest's lips should keep knowledge, and they should seek the law at his mouth: for he is the messenger of the LORD of hosts.
+> Malachi 2:1-2,7&mdash; &hellip;priests, this commandment is for you.
+2 If ye will not hear, and if ye will not lay it to heart, to give glory unto my name, saith the LORD of hosts, I will even send a curse upon you, &hellip; v.7 For the priest's lips should keep knowledge, and they should seek the law at his mouth: for he is the messenger of the LORD of hosts.

 -----------------------------